rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 **Options**
 - **Dft Template:** Drawing that contains the desired styles and background sheets.
 To use the draft template defined on the **Configuration Tab -- Templates Page**, enable the option `Use configuration page templates.`
-- **Replace Drawing Border:** Replace the drawing border in the file with one of the same name in the template.
+- **Update Drawing Border:** Replace the drawing border in the file with one of the same name in the template.
   - **If no matching name: Match by sheet size:** If no names match, this option checks for sheet height and width.
 If a match is found, that border is used as the replacement.
   - **If matched by sheet size: Rename sheet:** If a size match is found, this option renames the background to match the template.